-There’s no doubt you’ve heard about cryotherapy by now.
+There’s no doubt you’ve heard about whole body cryotherapy by now.
 In fact, you’ve probably used cryotherapy yourself.
 Don’t think so?
 Well, if you’ve ever applied an ice pack or if you’ve ever soaked in a tub of icy cold water, then yes, you most certainly have practiced cryotherapy!

 Athletes, celebrities, weight lifters, gym goers, and just anyone who is looking for a natural way to improve their overall health and well-being swear by cryotherapy.
 But why?
 What type of benefits does it provide?

 Not only does reduced inflammation help to ease discomfort and increase mobility and flexibility, but it also offers several long-term benefits.
 For instance, it helps to reduce the risk of several chronic ailments that are caused by inflammation, such as diabetes and arthritis.